Nerse

 Nerse, also known as Nersa, is a village located in Khanapur Taluk of Belagavi District, Karnataka, India.
 It is also the headquarters for Nerse Gram Panchayat.
 The distance from Belagavi is about 40 km and from Bengaluru is 500 km.
-This beautiful village is situated under the Western Ghats, on the boundary of Karnataka and Goa.
-It is a verdant land of agriculture where sugarcane, paddy and groundnut cultivations are plenty.
+It is situated under the Western Ghats, on the boundary of Karnataka and Goa.

 It is a part of the proposed Bhimgarh Sanctuary and is a heavily forested area.
 Apart from resident birds, it is also home to many migratory species such as the Ceylon frogmouth and the paradise flycatcher.
-The forest of Nerse, apart from being home to many wild animals, is also home to bats in the Talvedi region and the Krishnapur area of Mahadai Valley.
-The Barapedi cave in the Londa Forest is home to more than 200 bats.
-There are more than 40 species of bats live in Nerse.
-Close to Nerse, there is the nature bound place of Dandeli Wildlife Sanctuary which is famous for its herd of elephants.
+The forest of Nerse is also home to bats in the Talvedi region and the Krishnapur area of Mahadai Valley.
+There are more than 40 species of bats in Nerse.
+Close to Nerse is the Dandeli Wildlife Sanctuary which has a herd of elephants.